 Compton Solicitors have prepared the following section on outdoor seating areas which has been updated to take account of the latest developments and related measures.
 This guide sets out the relevant considerations for outdoor seating areas as required by Dublin City Council ("DCC").
-However, such licences are available country wide and you should make enquiries with your Local Authority to ascertain what the relevant application process is for your premises.
+However, such licences are available countrywide and you should make enquiries with your Local Authority to ascertain what the relevant application process is for your premises.

-The first part will examine Street Furniture Licences, while the second part will look at Temporary Covid Street Furniture Permits ("Temporary Permits") which have been introduced by DCC to assist businesses in light of the COVID-19 restrictions.
-Such permits are similar to Street Furniture Licences, but importantly they can be applied for free of charge and will last for a period of 6 months.
-The third part will highlight the Outdoor Seating and Accessories for Tourism and Hospitality Business Scheme which aims to support tourism and hospitality businesses by providing funding for equipment purchased to provide additional outdoor dining facilities.
-Finally, the fourth part will discuss newly pedestrianised streets in Dublin city centre as part of an initiative to support and facilitate outdoor dining.
+The first part will examine the new legislation on outdoor seating areas and the sale of alcohol.
+The second and third part will then look at Street Furniture Licences and Temporary Covid Street Furniture Permits ("Temporary Permits") respectively.
+Finally, the fourth part of this section will highlight the Outdoor Seating and Accessories for Tourism and Hospitality Business Scheme which aims to support tourism and hospitality businesses by providing funding for equipment purchased to provide additional outdoor dining facilities.